kumarranjeet44/face_recognition-using-python/README.md

-simmilarly we will use pillow lib for same purpose
+we will use pillow lib for same purpose